 How To Freeze The Corn

 Once the corn has cooled, label four freezer bags.
-To prevent freezer burn, use ziplock bags that are freezer friendly.
+To prevent freezer burn, use ziplock bags that are freezer-friendly.
 Label the quart bags with the date.
 This will be helpful on the freezer clean-out day, and you find a rouge bag of frozen corn and have no clue what year it is from.
 Labeled bags solve mysteries.

-Place two cups of cooled corn inside each bag.
-I use a ½ measuring cup because it is easier to fit in the small bags.
 Lay flat and squeeze out as much air as you can.
 Place the bags on a baking sheet to freeze.
 Once frozen, place in a basket and a deep freeze.

 FAQs